sujitdebnath/fau-bionet-project-ws23/README.md

 ## Project Details

 ### 1. Dataset
-Two datasets of two diseases, such as type II Diabetes Mellitus and Myeloproliferative Neoplasm (MPN) have been obtained from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) repository.
+Two data sources of two diseases, such as type II Diabetes Mellitus and Myeloproliferative Neoplasm (MPN) have been obtained from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) repository.
 Details are as follows,

 - **Diabetes Mellitus Type II:** This dataset investigates systemic immunological modifications caused by type 2 diabetes mellitus (DM) in patients diagnosed with periodontitis (PD).
 The research, conducted via single-cell RNA sequencing (scRNA-seq) analysis of peripheral blood mononuclear cells (PBMCs), aims to compare the immune response between patients with PD only and those with both PD and DM (PDDM).
 Through this study, researchers seek to enhance understanding of the complex immunological relationships between PD and DM.
 Sample distribution: _11 healthy control subjects, 10 patients with PD without DM, and 6 patients with PDDM_. [[source-url](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE244515)]